 On March 4, 2005, a purported shareholder derivative action, captioned Halpern v.
 Rastetter, et al. (Halpern), was filed in the Court of Chancery for the State of Delaware, in New Castle County, on our behalf, against us as nominal defendant, our Board of Directors and our former general counsel.
 The plaintiff derivatively claims breaches of fiduciary duty by our Board of Directors for inadequate oversight of our policies, practices, controls and assets, and for recklessly awarding executive bonuses despite alleged awareness of potentially serious side effects of TYSABRI and the potential for related harm to our financial position.
-The plaintiff also derivatively claims that our Executive

-Chairman, former general counsel and a director misappropriated confidential company information for personal profit by selling our stock while in possession of material, non-public information regarding the potentially serious side effects of TYSABRI, and alleges that our Board of Directors did not ensure that appropriate policies were in place regarding the control of confidential information and personal trading in our securities by officers and directors.
+The plaintiff also derivatively claims that our Executive Chairman, former general counsel and a director misappropriated confidential company information for personal profit by selling our stock while in possession of material, non-public information regarding the potentially serious side effects of TYSABRI, and alleges that our Board of Directors did not ensure that appropriate policies were in place regarding the control of confidential information and personal trading in our securities by officers and directors.
 The plaintiff seeks unspecified damages, profits, the return of all bonuses paid by us, costs and attorneys fees.
 A substantially similar action, captioned Golaine v.
 Rastetter, et al. (Golaine), was filed on March 14, 2005 in the same court.
 Neither of the plaintiffs made presuit demand on our Board of Directors prior to filing their respective actions.
 We filed an Answer and Affirmative Defenses in Halpern on March 31, 2005 and our Board of Directors filed an Answer and Affirmative Defenses on April 11, 2005, which was amended as of April 12, 2005.
 By court order dated April 14, 2005, Halpern and Golaine were consolidated, captioned In re Biogen Idec Inc. Derivative Litigation (the Delaware Action) and the Halpern complaint was deemed the operative complaint in the Delaware Action.
-On May 19, 2005, we and our Board of Directors filed a motion seeking judgment on the pleadings, and briefing on that motion has not concluded.
-Oral argument is scheduled for September 14, 2005.
+On May 19, 2005, we and our Board of Directors filed a motion seeking judgment on the pleadings, and on August 3, 2005, plaintiffs filed a motion seeking voluntary dismissal of the action.
+On September 27, 2005, the Court entered an Order providing that the plaintiffs in the purported derivative cases pending in the Superior Court of California and the Middlesex Superior Court for the Commonwealth of Massachusetts may file a complaint in intervention in the Delaware Action not later than October 28, 2005 (the Delaware Order).
+If no such complaint in intervention is timely filed, then the Court shall enter a further order and final judgment finding that the Delaware Action has not alleged, as a matter of controlling substantive Delaware law, demand excusal as to the claims raised in the Delaware Action and granting defendants motions and dismissing the litigation with prejudice on the merits.
+To date, we have not been served with any proposed complaint(s) in intervention.
 The consolidated action does not seek affirmative relief from the Company.
 We believe that there are substantial legal and factual defenses to the claims and intend to pursue them vigorously.